rdagumampan/yuniql/README.md

 ## To start using **`yuniql`** on Sql Server

-1. Prepare the connection string to target database<br>
+1. Prepare the connection string to your target sqlserver instance
 	- Using an sql account<br>
 	`Server=<server-instance>,[<port-number>];Database=VisitorDB;User Id=<sql-user-name>;Password=<sql-user-password>`
 	- Using trusted connection<br>